ovidiugabriel/openedunet/README.md

 # openedunet
 Automatically exported from `code.google.com/p/openedunet`

+Integrated e-learning platform and content management system, with support for teaching and learning, for tests and evaluations, for managing the educational content, for monitoring the educational system and creating the curricula.

+Current license of this project is [Modified BSD License](https://code.google.com/p/openedunet/wiki/License).
+Content is Licensed under: [Creative Commons Attribution-ShareAlike 3.0 Unported](https://creativecommons.org/licenses/by-sa/3.0/legalcode)

+The the core of **openedunet LMS** (Open Education Network Learning Management System) was originally based on **Barebone MVC** and it was called **oencore** (openedunet Core).

+This page is also hosting the current version of [Barebone MVC]() Framework.

+Official project website is: [http://www.openedunet.org/]([http://www.openedunet.org/)

+## Trunk Checkout ##

 If you plan to make changes, use this command to check out the code as yourself using HTTPS:

 ```
 svn checkout https://github.com/ovidiugabriel/openedunet/trunk
 ```

 When prompted, enter your github user and password.

+## Changelist ##

 22.03.2015
   - We started using [Travis CI](https://travis-ci.org)